 Proper latching during breastfeeding is highly important!
-Experts at the Lactation Clinic, KK Women's and Children's Hospital shares the symptoms of blocked ducts and mastitis, and how to prevent them.
+The Lactation Clinic from KK Women's and Children's Hospital (KKH) shares the symptoms of mastitis and blocked ducts, and how to prevent them.

 “Proper attachment will ensure effective removal of the milk from the breast by the baby.
 This will prevent a blocked duct and sore nipple from developing,” says Ms Cynthia Pang, Assistant Director of

 Nursing and Senior Lactation Consultant from the

 KK Women's and Children's Hospital (KKH), a member of the

 Proper latching of the baby to the areola is the best way to prevent mastitis and blocked ducts.
 This ensures that the baby gets a complete feed and the milk is effectively drained from the breast.
 If the mother is not able to breastfeed her baby, she needs to express the milk to drain the breasts.